ajbsilverback/1ozgoldbars/README.md

-# 1KiloGoldBars.com
+# 1ozGoldBars.com

-An educational microsite about 1 kilo gold bars built with Next.js 15, TypeScript, and Tailwind CSS.
+An educational microsite about 1 oz gold bars built with Next.js 15, TypeScript, and Tailwind CSS.

 ## Features

-- **Home Page**: Comprehensive overview of 1 kilo gold bars, including benefits, who buys them, key specifications, and size comparisons
+- **Home Page**: Comprehensive overview of 1 oz gold bars, including benefits, key specifications, and size comparisons
-- **Prices Page**: Live gold pricing with GBX1K and GBXSPOT data, plus educational content about premiums
+- **Prices Page**: Live gold pricing with GBOZ and GBXSPOT data, plus educational content about premiums
-- **Resources**: 10 in-depth educational articles covering:
+- **Resources**: 16 in-depth educational articles covering:
+  - What Is a 1 oz Gold Bar?
+  - How Much Is a 1 oz Gold Bar Worth?
-  - Understanding Kilo Bar Premiums
+  - Understanding Premiums on 1 oz Bars
-  - Size Comparison (1 oz vs 10 oz vs Kilo)
+  - 1 oz Gold Bar vs Gold Coins
+  - How to Buy 1 oz Gold Bars Safely
-  - Storage Options for High-Value Bars
+  - Storage and Authentication Basics
-  - Brand Differences (PAMP, Valcambi, Perth, Argor-Heraeus)
-  - Liquidity Considerations
+  - Liquidity and Resale Considerations
-  - Market Dynamics
-  - Bid-Ask Spreads
-  - Authentication Guide
-  - Institutional vs Retail Markets
-  - Portfolio Allocation
+  - Tax Considerations (General Disclaimer)
 - **Where to Buy**: Independent dealer guide with multiple sources and neutrality disclaimer
 - **About**: Site mission and editorial independence